 The AI for Understanding and Designing Materials (aiM) program at Duke University offers a comprehensive suite of opportunities for graduate students interested in the convergence of artificial intelligence and materials science.
-These include a prestigious fellowship, a graduate certificate, and a PhD specialization.
+These include a graduate certificate, and a PhD/MS specialization, and Masters of Engineering.

-Learn more about How to apply FOr Fellowship
+Learn more about How to Apply For Masters

 AI for Materials Graduate Certificate